 Types of Lantana Plants for Containers

-Dwarf types are suitable for standard-size containers, reaching heights of only 12 to 16 inches.
+Dwarf types are suitable for standard-size containers, reaching heights of only 12 to 16 inches (30.5 to 40.5 cm.).
 Dwarf varieties are available in a range of bright colors.
 Popular choices include:

 - ‘Chapel Hill’